jackdewinter/pymarkdown/newdocs/src/plugins/rule_md045.md

 ## Summary

-Images should have alternate text (alt text).
+Provide alternate text for every image.

 ## Reasoning

 ### Accessibility

 The `alt` attribute of an image is used by screen readers to provide an audio description of the image to people with visual impairments.
 Without meaningful alt text, these users cannot understand the content or purpose of the image.

 Note that for the shortcut and collapsed types of image links, it is impossible to create an example that triggers this rule.
 For more information,